fortunatobianconi/CRC/README.md

 # 2) Usage
 #################################

-1. Run Robustness_serie_temporali.m, setting the following parameters:
+1. Run Robustness_time_siries.m, setting the following parameters:
             - time_points: time points where data are sampled
             - parameters of the model.
             - LBpi and UBpi: lower and upper bound of the perturbed parameter space